 Each installation has a connection to the cloud service, which provides a complex service set:

-From the security side, all communication between the installation and the cloud are secured using SSL protocol, communication with end users is secured using HTTPS mechanisms and all voice recordings are encrypted using asymmetric algorithms which allow for the storage of the encryption key and encrypted voice but requires a decryption key to decrypt voice.
-The cloud dashboard provides extensive tools to control user and group privileges regarding specific installations and the overall system.
-There is also installation ownership transfer to support migration from one reseller to another with zero downtime in terms of support.
+From the security side, all communication between the installation and the cloud are secured using SSL protocol, communication with end-users is secured using HTTPS mechanisms, and all voice recordings are encrypted using asymmetric algorithms which allow for the storage of the encryption key and encrypted voice but requires a decryption key to decrypt the voice.
+The cloud dashboard provides extensive tools to the controlling user and group privileges regarding specific installations and the overall system.
+There is also installation ownership transference to support migration from one reseller to another with zero downtime in terms of support.
 All in-building installation maintenance should be triggered from the cloud first, all other intrusions will be treated as vandalism.